Achievable logoAchievable logo

 Horizontal slices

-Sometimes it’s easier to find the area by slicing the region into horizontal rectangles and integrating with respect to y.
-For example, take a look at the region bounded by the two curves
+Sometimes it’s simpler to slice the region into horizontal rectangles and integrate with respect to y.
+For example, consider the region bounded by

 x=y2